openstack-infra/zuul/doc/source/statsd.rst

       #. **total_changes** counter of the number of change proceeding since
                Zuul started.
       #. **wait_time** counter and timer of the wait time, with the difference
-               of the job start time and the launch time, in milliseconds.
+               of the job start time and the execute time, in milliseconds.

   Additionally, the `zuul.pipeline.<pipeline name>` hierarchy contains `current_changes` (gauge), `resident_time` (timing) and `total_changes`